General Design Principles¶

 Further Deviations from Base R¶

 Following Unicode Standards.
-Thanks to the comprehensive coverage of the most important services provided by ICU, its users gain access to collation, pattern searching, normalisation, transliteration, etc., that follow the recent Unicode standards for text processing in any locale.
-Due to this, as we state in Character Encodings, all inputs are converted to Unicode and outputs are always in UTF-8.
+Thanks to the comprehensive coverage of the most important services provided by ICU, its users gain access to collation, pattern searching, normalisation, transliteration, etc., that follow the current Unicode standards for text processing in any locale.
+Due to this, as we state in Character Encodings, all inputs are converted to Unicode.
+Furthermore, all outputs are always in UTF-8.

 Portability Issues in Base R.

-As we have mentioned in the introduction, base R string operations have
+As mentioned in the introduction, base R string operations have

 traditionally been limited in scope.
 There also might be some issues